 There are several other new accounting pronouncements issued by the FASB.
-Each of these pronouncements, as applicable, has been or will be adopted by the Company.
 Management does not believe any of these other accounting pronouncements has had or will have a material impact on the Company's consolidated financial statements.

 2. Acquisitions

 Acquisition of Pramac